Beliavsky/Fortran-tools-on-GitHub/README.md

 [run-fortran](https://github.com/lycantropos/run-fortran): sorts Fortran files based on modules definitions and usages, by lycantropos

+[xmake](https://github.com/xmake-io/xmake): lightweight cross-platform build utility based on Lua.
+It uses xmake.lua to maintain project builds.
+The two Fortran compilers supported are gfortran and ifort.

 ### Compilers
 [f18-llvm-project](https://github.com/flang-compiler/f18-llvm-project): fork of llvm/llvm-project for f18.
 In sync with f18-mlir and f18.